Inflect logo

 FactorRating / DataNotes

-Power Cost€0.18–€0.22/kWh – as of September 2025Competitive rates supported by a nuclear-heavy generation mix.
+Power Cost€0.18–€0.22/kWh – as of September 2025Stable pricing from nuclear and renewable mix.

-Disaster RiskLow (2.7/10) – as of September 2025Overall risk is minimal compared to other European industrial centers.
+Disaster RiskLow (2.7/10) – as of September 2025Minimal risk profile for mission-critical sites.

-Tax IncentivesYesEIB loan financing supports specific large-scale data center infrastructure projects.
+Tax IncentivesYesEIB loan financing supports infrastructure projects.

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Carrier count: over 10.
-The market features a balanced mix of local fiber providers and national incumbents, providing approximately 10 to 15 distinct carrier options as of September 2025.
+Carrier Density & Carrier Neutrality: Carrier count: over 10 as of September 2025.
+The market features a balanced mix of local fiber providers and national incumbents, providing approximately 10 to 15 distinct carrier options to ensure diverse pathing for enterprise traffic.

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions.
-While no direct hyperscale on-ramps sit within the city limits as of September 2025, organizations utilize private transport and wave services to reach AWS and Google Cloud (GCP) environments in Paris.
+Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions as of September 2025.
+While no direct hyperscale on-ramps sit within the city limits, organizations use private transport and wave services to reach AWS and Google Cloud (GCP) environments in Paris.

 Internet Exchange Points (IXPs): Peering is primarily managed via private interconnects or backhauled to France-IX in Paris to maximize global reach as of September 2025.
+This setup ensures that local traffic remains efficient while maintaining high-speed access to international exchanges.

 Power Analysis